magento/magento2-functional-testing-framework/docs/configuration.md

 ### VERBOSE_ARTIFACTS

 Determines if passed tests should still have all their Allure artifacts.
-These artifacts include `.txt` attachments for things like `dontSee` actions and `createData` actions.
+These artifacts include `.txt` attachments for `dontSee` actions and `createData` actions.

 If enabled, all tests will have all of their normal Allure artifacts.